hzla/Pokeweb-Live/README.md

 #### Other info

-The team generator will randomly choose pokemon1, then choose pokemon3 based on typing that is supereffective against mons that are supereffective against pokemon1 and so forth.
+The team generator will randomly choose pokemon1, then choose pokemon2 based on typing that is supereffective against mons that are supereffective against pokemon1 and so forth until the team is filled.

 Gyms and gym trainers will only use certain types unless the given settings are too narrow.

 The moveset generator will first determine how powerful moves generally should be by looking at the level and bst specified.
 It will then generally try to find stab moves, then sometimes status moves.
 Then fill the rest with coverage moves (moves that are supereffective against types that are supereffective against itself).
 Only status moves are limited to the pokemon's learnset.

+Held items have a percent chance to chosen from smogon usage data, and a default pool of items.

+Abilities are randomly chosen.

 Randomizer algorithms are in Pokeweb/models/randomizer.rb.
 This is where adjustments to the team/encounter/move generator algs can be made.
-For example, modifying the modified_bst formula.
+For example, modifying the modified_bst formula, % chance of coverage moves etc. Requires programming knowledge.

 The application of the randomizer algorithms are in Pokeweb/models/action.rb.
 This is where adjustments to how and where the randomizations are applied can be made.
 For example forcing certain encounters to be of a certain type.
+Requires programming knowledge.

 To be implemented:

-Ability viabilities, gym specific viabilities per pokemon, type viabilities.
+Ability viabilities, gym specific viabilities per pokemon, typing viabilities.
+Restricting movesets based on held item.
 Auto remove evs.
 Auto remove setup moves.
 Auto adjust overworld trainers to unavoidable locations.

 ## Advanced Usage